Friedrich Ebert at 150: Germany's pioneer of democracy | DW | 04.02.2021

 Ebert, who hailed from the humblest of backgrounds, had to laboriously develop the educational foundations for his political ambitions himself.
 And so he suggested the establishment of a foundation to enable children from the working class to gain social advancement through education.
 "Fair access to educational opportunities as a prerequisite for equal opportunities in society is associated in a very special way with the name Friedrich Ebert," says Beule.

 Ebert died on February 28, 1925, at the age of 54.
-His early death ended the phase of relative stability, and began the slow death of the Weimar democracy.
+His early demise ended the phase of relative stability.
+The slow death of the Weimar democracy began.
 In 1933, Adolf Hitler came to power, destroying Ebert's life's work and ushering in the darkest chapter of German history.

 Today, 150 years after Ebert's birth, Germany has been a solid democracy for decades.
 Nevertheless, the foundations of democracy must not be taken for granted.
 The far-right populist Alternative for Germany (AfD) regularly tests the limits of what can be said.
 And a tiny minority of conspiracy theorists incites more and more people on social networks.

 Ebert's biographer Walter Mühlhausen warns that people must learn from the past.
-"I think recent times have shown us once again that democracy is something vulnerable, that democracy is not something that has the character of eternity."
+"I think recent times have shown us once again that democracy is something vulnerable, that democracy is not something that has eternal character."

 The history of the Weimar era has shown that democracy must be experienced, lived and defended on a daily basis — by all those who enjoy it, Mühlhausen says.
 Everyone who believes in democracy "has to defend this system — now, today and in the future."
 Because if a democracy has too few democrats, "it runs the risk of being consigned to the dustbin of history."